Community Transport & Link Schemes

 The Non-Emergency Patient Transport Service (NEPTS) is for patients who:

 - Need to travel to and from an appointment at a hospital or clinic

 - Because of their medical condition, cannot make their own way.

 Your eligibility for non emergency transport will be based on medical need.
 When you call the number given above you will be asked several questions to determine whether you qualify for non emergency patient transport.
-If you need to book your own travel appointment, you should try to call the number above at least the day before your appointment (although bookings can be made up to 4 hours prior to your appointment).
+If you need to book your own travel appointment, you should try to call the number above at least the day before your appointment.

 If you have a low income and do not have a medical need for transport, you may be able to reclaim your travel costs through a national NHS scheme called the Healthcare Travel Costs Scheme.
 You can make a claim at the hospital at your appointment (provided you have the necessary paperwork) or you can make a postal claim up to three months after your appointment has taken place.
 This service is not related in any way to the NEPTS service.